 The increased importance of NBFI entities in securitisation markets has both benefits and risks for financial stability - and more work is needed to assess and address these risks.
-On the one hand, the transfer of risk outside the banking sector - if done in a prudent manner - suggests a more diverse - and potentially more robust - financing ecosystem.
-On the other hand, a key question is whether non-bank investors (insurance companies, pension funds, open-ended funds, hedge funds, etc.) are well-placed - in terms of their funding structure and ability to withstand losses in stress events - to assume securitisation risks.
+On the one hand, the transfer of risk outside the banking sector - if done in a prudent manner - suggests a more diverse and potentially more robust financing ecosystem.
+On the other hand, a key question is whether non-bank investors are well-placed - in terms of their funding structure and ability to withstand losses in stress events - to assume securitisation risks.
 The heterogeneous nature of these investors and the different ways in which they are regulated and funded suggests there is no uniform answer.
-For example, a key question is the extent to which these investors are leveraged, interconnected, and subject to liquidity mismatches, which would make them more prone to contagion and fire sale risks in times of stress.
+For example, a key question is the extent to which these investors are leveraged, interconnected with banks, and subject to liquidity mismatches, which would make them more prone to contagion and fire sale risks in times of stress.
 Building on the lessons from the March 2020 market turmoil and subsequent strains in commodities and bond markets, the FSB has developed a comprehensive work programme to enhance NBFI resilience.
 The aim of the work is to ensure a more stable provision of financing to the economy and reduce the need for extraordinary central bank interventions.
-153
+167

-153 See FSB (2023), Enhancing the Resilience of Non-Bank Financial Intermediation: Progress report, September.
+167 See FSB (2023), Enhancing the Resilience of Non-Bank Financial Intermediation: Progress report, September.